Before you begin reading my article on Spanish residency Brexit and parachuting:

-There are still four months to go before Brexit, but the clock is ticking.
+There is still time before Brexit, but the clock is ticking.

 Don’t postpone it.

 Don’t wait until the last minute.

 Another thing to take into account the is the appointment system: there is a delay of around 2 months.
 If you let it go too long it might be too late, there might not be any appointments available and you’d go beyond the Brexit deadline.